Climate Change Investment Init - GuruFocus.com

-Startups whose products, services or technologies are focused on fighting climate change, and improving the quality of life for residents of the Philadelphia region and beyond, are encouraged to apply for an equity investment from 2c2i (Climate Change Investment Initiative), a joint effort of the Exelon Foundation and Exelon Corporation (Nasdaq: EXC).
+Startups whose products, services or technologies are focused on fighting climate change and improving the quality of life for residents of the Baltimore region and beyond, are encouraged to apply for an equity investment from 2c2i, a joint effort of the Exelon Foundation and Exelon Corporation (Nasdaq: EXC).

 Each year, Exelon provides equity investments to startups whose work benefits residents of a region served by the company.
 In addition to the Exelon Foundation’s $10 million financial investment over a 10-year period, Exelon Corporation invests up to $10 million of in-kind support, including mentoring entrepreneurs on ways to access other sources of capital, structure business plans, allocate financial resources and meet regulatory requirements.
 In the last two years alone, 2c2i companies have gone on to raise more than $100M in follow-on investments, in turn making a measurable impact on their communities.